 Food U – Kinsale

 I so enjoyed this adorable café in Kinsale.
 It was as sweet as the freshly baked cakes they sell.
 Food U is located at the end of the boat dock beyond the center of town.
 It is not that long of a walk, maybe 5-10 minutes.
 It is a nice treat if you are down by the boats for a stroll or taking a harbor cruise.

 It is small but there is enough seating inside and outside.
-I chose to sit outside and it was very relaxing watching the harbor from my bar stool in front of the café.
-The service is excellent here too as you just order and they bring your food out to you.
-There is a nice selection of baked goods, sandwiches and drinks.
+I chose to sit outside, and it was very relaxing to watch the harbor from my bar stool in front of the café while eating my cake.

 Poet’s Corner – Kinsale

 What a lovely little cafe in Kinsale.
 I was wandering around town looking for a coffee place that would catch my eye.
 I wanted a coffee for takeaway, and possibly a snack.
 Poet’s Corner caught my eye.
 It looked so inviting with her cute tables, chairs, and a wall of books.

 For the traveling folk who like to read along the way, here is your book exchange café.
 I did bring a book with me on this trip, but I was not ready to trade it in at the time.
 If I were, I could definitely do it here.

 I opted for a cappuccino and it was very stunning.
 I felt terrible that I had to cover it with a takeaway lid.
 As for snacks, they had a wonderful selection of home baked goods.
 I chose the Sponge Cake with jam, that was covered in chocolate and coconut.
 I was very happy with both, and it made for a delicious journey back on the bus to Cork.

 For location and information, please visit Poet’s Corner – The Reading Café